 “Okay, case closed.
 You have the single most-read column in the Bruin’s Tale each week.
 You have fans.
 You are a great sports writer.
-You, sir, are going to go far if you stay with this as your major as San Jose State.”
+You, sir, are going to go far if you stick with journalism as your major at San Jose State.”

 “Alright, alright, alright!
 You’ve embarrassed me enough.”

 “Okay.
 Enough embarrassment.
 Now.
 Darryl Kim, will you go to the Halloween Bash on Monday night as my date?”

 Darryl grinned.
 “So, you’re inviting me on a date.
 What about dinner before?”

 “I thought I knew all of the pizza places around here.
 Where’s Pizza Inn?”